Referrals (Adult) during COVID-19

 - Key updates: REMEDY will be the central place for the most up to date information

-- Same day urgent: Hot clinics to remain open however access routes and location may change.
+- Same day urgent: Hot clinics referrals are available however access routes and location may change.
 Updates will be on Remedy

-- Advice & Guidance: Some form of A&G will be available for all specialties, but should be used judiciously in line with guidance (Please see Advice and Guidance services).
+- Advice & Guidance: A&G is now available for most specialties, but should be used judiciously in line with guidance (Please see Advice and Guidance services).
 Some A and G services may be suspended or response times delayed due to staff shortages and other commitments.

-- Referral support service and REMEDY: Will be the place for up to date referral information and advice (see REMEDY and also email@example.com)
+- Referral support service and REMEDY: Will be the place for up to date referral information and advice (see REMEDY or email: firstname.lastname@example.org)

 - GPs are advised to supply their mobile phone number for calls, texts or whatsapp comms from the consultant.
 We would like to encourage clinical discussion around more complex cases as this will increase the value of the advice consultants can give.